bdastur/notes/aws/readmev2_1.md

 **OpsWorks for Stacks**
 * Provides a simple and flexible way to create and manage stacks and applications.
 * A stack is a group of instances like EC2 instances and RDS instances.
+* Each layer (eg: DB, app services, LB) of the stack is configured using Chef recipes.

 --------------------------------------------------------------------------------